Phase estimation algorithm for the multibeam optical metrology: Supplementary Information

-Let us now examine each step of the procedure in details. \\ \textit{Step 1.--} Since $x_1$, $x_2$, $x_3$ and $x_4$ essentially determine the initial relative phases between the $\ket{0}$, $\ket{1}$ and $\ket{2}$ beams, we have a freedom in choosing $\phi$.
-Here and throughout the whole procedure we put $\phi=\pi/3$.
+\\ \textit{Step 1.--} Since $x_1$, $x_2$, $x_3$ and $x_4$ essentially determine the initial relative phases between the $\ket{0}$, $\ket{1}$ and $\ket{2}$ beams, we have a freedom in choosing $\phi$.
+This is easily seen by noticing from Eq.\,(11) of the main text that